-You will recall that Secret Service Agent Glen A. Bennett, stationed in the right rear seat of the President's follow-up car, saw a "shot hit the President about four inches down from the right shoulder."36 "An examination of the suit jacket worn by the President by F.B.I.
-Agent Frazier revealed a roughly circular hole approximately onefourth of an inch in diameter on the rear of the coat, 5 3/8 inches below the top of the collar and 1 3/4 inches to the right of the center back seam of the coat."
-'77 "The shirt worn by the President contained a hole on the back side 5 3/4 inches below the top of the collar and 1 1/8 inches to the right of the middle of the back of the shirt."38 "The tie had a nick on the side of the knot."39 The Commission would have us believe that a trajectory of a bullet from the sixth story downward would hit the President four inches from the right shoulder, or 5 3/4 inches from the top of his short collar, and ranging upward emerge from his neck tie knot without having hit any bones.
+You will recall that Secret Service Agent Glen A. Bennett, stationed in the right rear seat of the President's followup car saw a "shot hit the President about four inches down from the right shoulder" (W-111).
+"An examination of the suit jacket worn by the President by F.B.I.
+Agent Frazier revealed a roughly circular hole approximately one-fourth of an inch in diameter on the rear of the coat, 5 3/8 inches below the top of the collar and 1 3/4 inches to the right of the center back seam of the coat" (W-92).
+"The shirt worn by the President contained a hole on the back side 5 3/4 inches below the top of the collar and 1 1/8 inches to the right of the middle of the back of the shirt" (W-92).
+"The tie had a nick on the side of the knot" (W-92).
+The Commission would have us believe that a trajectory of a bullet from the sixth story downward would hit the President four inches from the right shoulder, or 5 3/4 inches from the top of his shirt collar, and ranging upward emerge from his neck tie knot without having hit any bones.
 This proposed trajectory of down and then up fails to comport with a sixth-floor shot, and if possible at all, must have been fired from a lower level.

-Further they ask that this same bullet which exited flying upward after not hitting any bone in the President 40 then changed direction in mid-air and coursed downward striking the Governor in the back, chest, right wrist and left thigh.41
+Further they ask that this same bullet which exited flying upward after not hitting any bone in the President (W-88) then changed direction in mid-air and coursed downward striking the Governor in the back, chest, right wrist, and left thigh (W-92).

-I suggested to Arlen Specter, Esq., on the 22nd of October, 1964, that the Commission owes it to the public to enact the alleged performance of Oswald with a rifle on moving targets.
+When I suggested to Arlen Specter, Esq. on the 22nd of October, 1964 that the Commission owes it to the public to enact the alleged performance of Oswald with a rifle on moving targets, he asked whether I would have them kill a man.
+The joke fell upon ears which detect no humor in murder.
 I insisted that the moving target could convey dummies.
 Mr. Specter then complained that the traffic conditions were terrible around the Book Depository Building.
 I explained to him that the conditions could be duplicated with a tower and an open field.
 To this he made no reply.

-Having read the report, I conclude that the evidence offered by the Commission indicates there was more than one rifleman firing on Nov.
-22, 1963.
+Having read the Report, I conclude that the evidence offered by the Commission indicates there was more than one rifleman firing on November 22, 1963.
 There were more than three shots.
-If Oswald was one of the gunmen, then with that gun, from that vantage point, in that time-span, suggested by the Commission, he could not have been alone in the performance of the terrible work that destroyed our President and wounded two other men.
+If Oswald was one of the gunmen, then with that gun, from that vantage point, in that timespan, suggested by the Commission, he could not have been alone in the performance of the terrible work that destroyed our President and wounded two other men.